Platform: Risk Assessment Platform

 Creating a Risk Model

-- Methodology - select a methodology to create an automatic risk model, leave this field blank to create a manual risk model
+- Methodology - select a methodology to create an automatic risk model, and leave this field blank to create a manual risk model.

 - Name - unique name for the risk model